ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 where *previousState* is the __immutable__ application state, and *argumentList* is an array of arguments passed on the related Actors call.

-The optional *namespace* argument can be used when breaking Fusionators in smaller units (important for larger applications).
+The optional *namespace* argument should be used when breaking Fusionators apart (important for larger applications).
+With namespace you avoid naming collisions.
+If a namespace is not given the default namespace is used.
-They avoid namespace collisions, as it could be cumbersome to invent non-colliding action names :)

-For [asynchronous operations](http://ohager.github.io/nanoflux/docs/2016/06/11/nanoflux-fusion.html#asynchronous) you may return a [A+ compliant](https://promisesaplus.com/) Promise object, where the state *shall* returned as argument of the resolver function.

-This method does return nothing!

-> Note: The returned object can be of any complexity, as immutability is done recursively.
+> Note: The state object can be of any complexity, as immutability is done recursively.
 Although, this may have impact on runtime performance, it was proven that performance is sufficient even for several thousand states.

 {% highlight javascript %}